wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-launch-and-monitor/includes/5-use-metrics-to-evaluate.md

 level](https://support.microsoft.com/en-us/office/view-usage-data-for-sharepoint-pages-and-news-e3186199-ccc8-4445-9162-bb1bcec8b7ee)
 usage reports in SharePoint, you can get a sense for how much your employees are truly engaging with certain components of Viva Connections.
-You can also see exactly how much time on average users spend on pages, which can help you determine which features are the most useful.
+You can also see exactly the average time that users spend on pages, which can help you determine which features are the most useful.